fyxx10/realtime_voting/README.md

 ![election_video.mp4](video/election_video.mp4)

 Thank you for using the Realtime Election Monitoring System!
 If you have any questions or need further assistance, please feel free to open an issue or contact the project maintainers.(felixnunoo9@gmail.com)

+### Special Thanks to Trestle Academy Ghana in collaboration with GIZ Ghana for the opportunity to participate in the Data Engineering Graduate Trainee Program